Gutmaster/Cardscuffle-Organizer/README.md

-# Phase 4 Full Stack Web Application Project
+# Phase 5 Full Stack Web Application Project
-## Animal Papparazi
+## CardScuffle Organizer

 ## Introduction
-This web application lets users upload and view photos of animals, categorized by species and location.
-The user can also add and edit descriptions of any animals or locations to better inform future users.
+This web application lets users upload and view cards from the hit fiction collectible card game Card Scuffle, categorized by artist and set.
+The user can also add and edit cards to keep the database current with new releases.

 # File Descriptions